Vidit-Keshari/2048/README.md

 ## Version history:

+### Minor update v.2.2
+- Fixed version issue in encoder and decoder.

+> Lol I noticed it just after v.2.1.
+And I noticed I never updated the version in the code.
+Sorry for that.

 ### Minor but major update v.2.1
 - Fixed button lock issue, now keyboard controls are also locked!
 - Now locked buttons can be unlocked.